Public Repository¶

 In your Gradle project, create (or edit if already exists) a gradle.properties file and add these contents.
 You can also move this file outside your project, into user home/.gradle directory.

-In the build.gradle file, add our Maven repository in the repositories block.
-For example:
+In the build.gradle file, add our Maven repository in the repositories block as follows:

 Quickstart Projects¶